Talanoa Hufanga: College career

 As a true freshman at USC in 2018, Hufanga played in eight games with five starts before suffering a season-ending broken collarbone.
 He finished the season with 51 tackles.

-As a sophomore in 2019, he started all 10 games he played in and recorded 90 tackles and 3.5 sacks.
-Hufanga returned to USC as a starter his junior year in 2020.
+As a sophomore in 2019, Hufanga started all 10 games he played in and recorded 90 tackles and 3.5 sacks.

+As a junior in 2020, Hufanga returned to USC as a starter.
 He and BYU quarterback Zach Wilson were selected as co-recipients of the 2020 Polynesian College Football Player of the Year Award.
 For the 2020 season, Hufanga was a Consensus All-American.
-In addition, he won Pac-12 Conference Defensive Player of the Year.
+He also won Pac-12 Conference Defensive Player of the Year.